Bill Northey

-William Howard Northey (born May 27, 1959) is an American politician who served as the Under Secretary for Farm Production and Conservation in the United States Department of Agriculture from 2018 to 2021.
-A member of the Republican Party, he previously served as the Secretary of Agriculture of Iowa, first elected on November 7, 2006 and sworn in on January 2, 2007.
-In that position he led he led the Iowa Department of Agriculture and Land Stewardship.
+William Howard Northey (May 27, 1959 – February 5, 2024) was an American politician who served as the Under Secretary for Farm Production and Conservation in the United States Department of Agriculture from 2018 to 2021.
+A member of the Republican Party, he previously served as the Secretary of Agriculture of Iowa, first elected on November 7, 2006, and sworn in on January 2, 2007.
+In that position he led the Iowa Department of Agriculture and Land Stewardship.

 Education and family

-He graduated from Iowa State University with an undergraduate degree in agricultural business in 1981 and was a member of the FarmHouse Fraternity, serving as its president during his senior year.
+Northey graduated from Iowa State University with an undergraduate degree in agricultural business in 1981 and was a member of the FarmHouse fraternity, serving as its president during his senior year.
 Northey received a Master in Business Administration degree from Southwest Minnesota State University in 2004.

-Northey and his wife, Cindy, have three daughters.
+Northey and his wife, Cindy, had three daughters.
+Northey died in February 2024 at the age of 64 in West Des Moines.

 Career in agriculture

-Northey has been active in agriculture groups at the county, state, and national levels.
+Northey was active in agriculture groups at the county, state, and national levels.
 From 1995 to 1996, Northey served as president of the National Corn Growers Association and was chairman of the group in 1996 and 1997.
-He also has led a number of committees for the Corn Growers.
-Northey was named a "Friend of Agriculture" by the Iowa Farm Bureau Political Action Committee in 2006 and has served in a number of Farm Bureau offices at the county and state level, including serving as president, vice president, and committee chairman of the Dickinson County Farm Bureau.
+He also led a number of committees for the Corn Growers.
+Northey was named a "Friend of Agriculture" by the Iowa Farm Bureau Political Action Committee in 2006 and served in a number of Farm Bureau offices at the county and state level, including serving as president, vice president, and committee chairman of the Dickinson County Farm Bureau.

-Northey has also served on the Iowa USDA Farm Service Agency State Committee, was a Dickinson County Soil and Water Conservation District Commissioner, and was a board member of Ag Ventures Alliance.
+Northey also served on the Iowa USDA Farm Service Agency State Committee, was a Dickinson County Soil and Water Conservation District Commissioner, and was a board member of Ag Ventures Alliance.

 Northey was co-founder and president of Innovative Growers, LLC, which is an organization hatched from ISU Extension Leadership.
 Innovative Growers is a farmer-owned and farmer-managed group designed to capitalize on demand for the production of specialty grain products.
-On his farm, Northey employs the farming practices of reduced tillage, GPS, grid soil sampling and identity preserved production.
-He raises crops of corn and soybeans.
+On his farm, Northey employed the farming practices of reduced tillage, GPS, grid soil sampling and identity preserved production.
+He raised crops of corn and soybeans.